behrooz66/MakerSight/README.md

       Content root path: /home/behrooz/projects/MakerSight/MakerSight.API/
 ```

 **Important**: Note that there are two endpoints provided, with and without HTTPS (Port number will vary on your machine).
-Depending on your OS you may be asked to accept the self signed certificate or continue "at your own risk" through the browser.
+However, if you navigate to those urls using browser, you will likely get a security related error message, as it is just using a self signed token.
+Your browser allows you to choose to proceed despite the "risk", so please make sure you do that to continue.

 By navigating to `http://localhost:{PORT}/swagger` you will get a simple UI presenting the available APIs.